Your Guide to Shipping to Hawaii

 The rail will be integrated with the city bus system with a single system-wide transit card, called Holo Card, making transitions from the station to a workplace or entertaining option easier.

-The new Honolulu Rail Transit trains are advertised as having top-of-the-line features, including the following:
+The new Honolulu Skyline Rail Transit trains are advertised as having top-of-the-line features, including the following:

 There will be a total of 20 four-car trains, with 17 trains in operation during peak hours, and eight trains during non-peak periods.
 A four-car train has a maximum capacity of 800 passengers, with 188 seats in each four-car train.

 Originally, Honolulu Rail was planned to run to Ala Moana, however due to cost increases, HART does not have enough money to finish construction.
 Instead, a proposed recovery plan, was presented and approved, outlining a shorter route to South Street in Kakaako.
 HART officials say the shortened 18.5-mile route with 19 stations will be running by 2031 if there are no further delays.
-This second opening will include stops at Pearl Harbor, Daniel K. Inouye International Airport, and downtown Honolulu.
+Before that, a planned second release is scheduled for 2025 and includes stops until Pearl Harbor, Daniel K. Inouye International Airport.

 The City & County of Honolulu is still committed to fulfilling the original plan to Ala Moana, but it'll likely be deferred until new funding can be obtained.

-Construction of the Honolulu Rail continues in many areas including Farrington Highway, Kamehameha Highway, near the airport, and in Kalihi.
-Stations near the Ewa end of the rail were completed, and utilities were being relocated for the rail through Kalihi and downtown.
+Construction of the Skyline Rail continues in many areas including Farrington Highway, Kamehameha Highway, near the airport, and in Kalihi.
+Stations near Halawa were completed, and utilities were being relocated for the rail through Kalihi and downtown.
 However, relocating utility lines along Dillingham Boulevard for the last 4 miles of the rail proved difficult, as traffic and permitting issues along with limited space underground have caused various issues.
-Work is ongoing to relocate overhead utilities above Dillingham Boulevard, and the original route for the Honolulu Rail has move close to the mountains or mauka through the Kalihi portion.
+Work is ongoing to relocate overhead utilities above Dillingham Boulevard, and the original route for the Skyline has move close to the mountains or mauka through the Kalihi portion.

-Early during the coronavirus pandemic in Spring 2020, Governor Ige and Mayor Caldwell said the Honolulu Rail Project was “essential infrastructure,” so the Honolulu Rail Transit construction continued without interruption.
+Early during the coronavirus pandemic in Spring 2020, Governor Ige and Mayor Caldwell said the Honolulu Rail Project was “essential infrastructure,” so the Skyline Rail Transit construction continued without interruption.

 HART’s Safety and Human Resources teams added safe working practices for construction workers or office staff to continue moving forward on completing the Oahu rail.
 About 80% of office staff worked from home, aiding physical distancing at HART.
 Additional PPE was given to rail construction crews, and HART Honolulu conducted site compliance checks to ensure safe working conditions and regulations were followed during the COVID-19 pandemic.